Alice Levine: Career

-Levine was voted "Best On-Screen Female" at the National Student Television Awards in 2008.
-Her first television job was hosting Celebrity Bites for MTV, which later led to other shows including coverage of their Europe Music Awards.

-Levine hosted Big Brother's Bit on the Side with Jamie East, from the reality show's revival in 2011 on Channel 5, until 2013 when they left the show.
-During this time, she was one of the voices of "Big Brother" herself, which included talking to housemates in the diary room and announcing tasks and news to the housemates.
-She also has worked on Channel 4's Pop Up Pop Quiz.
-In 2012, Levine appeared on Channel 4's 8 Out of 10 Cats.

-On 7 January 2013, Levine joined BBC Radio 1 to present a show with Phil Taggart in the much coveted John Peel slot.
-The show was broadcast from 10pm to midnight on Mondays to Thursdays.
-She hosted Lovebox coverage for Xbox.
-The same year, she was a presenter on the Red Bull Soap Box Race on Dave TV.
-In October 2013 she appeared on Nevermind the Buzzcocks on BBC2 on Noel Fielding's team.
-In August 2014, she left her weeknight slot with Taggart to present a solo weekend afternoon show on the station (1pm–4pm) taking over from Huw Stephens.
-In 2014, she hosted the Barclaycard Mercury Music Sessions for Channel 4, as well as coverage of the Mercury Music Prize later that year.
+Levine's first television job was hosting Celebrity Bites for MTV, which led to other shows including coverage of their Europe Music Awards.
+She hosted Big Brother's Bit on the Side with Jamie East, from the reality show's revival in 2011 on Channel 5, until 2013.
+On 7 January 2013, Levine joined BBC Radio 1 to present a show with Phil Taggart in the John Peel slot.
+The show was broadcast from 10p.m. to midnight on Mondays to Thursdays.
+In August 2014, she left her weeknight slot with Taggart to present a solo weekend afternoon show on the station (1–4) taking over from Huw Stephens.

-On 16 November 2014, it was announced that Levine, along with several other celebrities and the choirmaster Gareth Malone had reached Number 1 in the UK music chart with their cover version of Avicii's "Wake Me Up" in aid of the charity Children In Need.
+In 2014 Levine hosted Barclaycard Mercury Music Sessions for Channel 4, as well as the Mercury Music Prize itself.
+She has since presented music and arts coverage for a number of major events such as Glastonbury for the BBC, backstage at the BRIT Awards for ITV2 for three years.
+She was also the red carpet and backstage host for the BAFTA Craft Awards, followed by the BAFTA TV Awards in May the same year.
 She is one of the three co-creators of the podcast My Dad Wrote a Porno.

-In 2016, Levine presented the red carpet for the British Independent Film Awards with Geoff Lloyd.

-In February 2017, as well as in 2018 and 2019, Levine presented backstage at the BRIT Awards for ITV2.
-She was also the red carpet and backstage host for the BAFTA Craft Awards, followed by the BAFTA TV Awards in May the same year.
-Levine presented Levine on Love, a series on BBC iPlayer in which she explored the world of modern romance.
-She also appeared in the fifth series of Alan Davies: As Yet Untitled for Dave.

-In 2018, Levine was one of five contestants in the sixth series of the comedy game show Taskmaster on Dave.
-She appeared in series 7 of Room 101 on BBC2.
-Levine also co-hosted a series of Channel 4's reality show, The Circle, with Maya Jama.
-However, they were replaced in the second series by Emma Willis.
+She also co-hosted a series of Channel 4's reality show, The Circle, with Maya Jama.

-In 2019, Levine visited Tallinn in Travel Man for Channel 4, as well as presenting Sleeping with the Far Right, also for Channel 4.
-Levine has hosted the Women in Music Awards for seven years running as of 2022.